B, C, D, F, G, H, I, J, K, L, M, N, O, P, R, S, T, V, W, Z

 Connern, James J.

 – Correspondence, clippings and photographs documenting many of James Connern’s (1913-2005) activities in Port Washington.
-Connern worked for the National Bank of North Americal for 33 years and was active in numerous community activites in Port Washington.
-He served as the mayor of Manorhaven (1956-1958) and as Commissioner of the Port washington Water District from 1972 to 1975.
+Connern worked for the National Bank of North America for 33 years and was active in numerous community activities in Port Washington.
+He served as the mayor of Manorhaven (1956-1958) and as Commissioner of the Port Washington Water District from 1972 to 1975.
 3 boxes; 1929-1960.

 – The Club was founded in 1915 with 25 members, to “bring its members into close friendship, … [and] for the interchange of information.”
 Includes correspondence, minutes, membership lists, financial records, dinner menus, and mementos.
 2 boxes; 1916 – 1977.

 – Records of the Sterling Council, Branch 113 of the Daughters of America in Port Washington, New York.
 Includes a book of meeting minutes, miscellaneous membership and enrollment records, printed booklets from the state and national organization, postcards of the National Home of the Daughters of America in Tiffin, Ohio, and a membership pin belonging to Edith McQuillin.
 1 box; ca.1924 – 1939.

 – Documents and books from the Dodge family of Port Washington, New York, including genealogies, prayers and songs, agreements relating to goods, land and slaves, tax bills, cloth-weaving diagrams, samples of woven cloth, local property maps and sketches of boundaries, and copies of newspapers.
 Books include works on agriculture, music, education, religion, etiquette and travel.
 6 boxes; 1720 – 1975.